Free Illinois Arrest & Criminal Records (Check Every IL County)

 Source: IDOC31

 Prison is usually the last part of a person’s sentencing unless the individual is released on parole.
-For those who serve out their term, once released they are no longer under any type of conditions unless they are required to register as a sex offender which will be discussed later in the article.
+For those who serve out their term, once released, they are no longer under any type of condition unless they are required to register as a sex offender, which will be discussed later in the article.

 Cases typically start with the issuance of a warrant, which will be discussed in detail below.

-Run an Illinois Warrant Search to See if You or Someone Else Has an Arrest Warrant
+Run an Illinois Warrant Search To See if You or Someone Else Is Wanted

-People want to know if there is a warrant out for their arrest, or if friends or family are wanted by the police.
-Warrants are generally considered public records in the state, but there is not a centralized state warrant database that can be reviewed.
+People want to check if there is a warrant out for their arrest in Illinois or verify if friends or family are wanted by the police.
+Warrants are generally considered public records in the state, but there is no centralized state warrant database that can be reviewed.

 Instead, individuals need to check with the local law enforcement agency where they live or work to see if warrants have been issued.